markcot/fundamentals-project/README.md

 - Discuss the relationship between the variables
 - Plot comparisons of data points
 - Review distribution of tip/total_bill percentage
-- Review sum of total_bill and tip and how often does it round to 0 cent
+- Review variables total_bill, tip and their sum and whole number rounding

 ##### Analyse
 - Based on the initial description select a number of interesting variables